 Method #3: Naphtha

-Unlike mineral spirits, naphtha has a strong odor and is highly flammable.
-We do not advise using it on polyurethane varnish.
+Unlike mineral spirits, naphtha comes with a potent odor and poses a high flammability risk.
+I wouldn’t recommend using it on polyurethane varnish.

 Method #4: Acetone

 To remove wax using acetone, all you need to do is let it stay on the affected area.
 If the paste wax is bigger, you need to set the acetone on the area for 5 minutes to penetrate the furniture wax.